SoluteLabs × StudentBridge / AI Practical Review Confidential / 12 May 2026 · Atlanta, GA

 Use Cases 1, 2, and 3 compose.
 One captures the signal.
 Two uses the signal to personalize content.
 Three uses the signal to direct human action.
 Three use cases, one story, one customer journey.
 The other six are extensions for a later wave.

-Section 05 / Use Case 1
+Section 03 / Use Case 1

 Today VisiTOUR opens with tappable interest tags.
-A high-intent prospect who is into tennis and marine biology with a first-generation status and a cost concern gets the same checkbox UX as a casual browser.
+A high-intent prospect into tennis and marine biology with a first-generation status and a cost concern gets the same checkbox UX as a casual browser.
 Most visitors leave anonymous.
 The depth of signal caps the depth of personalization downstream.

-A conversational widget, text-first, voice optional.
 An LLM extracts structured fields in the background.
 Program interests, extracurriculars, persona (first-gen, transfer, adult, parent), concerns (cost, distance, safety), intent stage (browsing, comparing, ready).
 Those fields feed the existing personalization engine.
 Every downstream surface gets sharper for free.

-5.3 Who feels it
+3.3 Who feels it

 Admissions counselorInherits a structured profile instead of a tag list.
 Higher quality follow-up in less time.